Adaptive Human Multi-robot Systems

 - Wonse Jo, Jee Hwan Park, Sangjun Lee, Ahreum Lee, and Byung-Cheol Min, "Design of a Human Multi-Robot Interaction Medium of Cognitive Perception", 2019 ACM/IEEE International Conference on Human-Robot Interaction - Late Breaking Reports (LBR), Daegu, South Korea, March 11-14, 2019.
 Download Video

 Autonomous Robotic Teams for a Real-Time Water Monitoring

-important task to conserve natural resources such as rivers
+an important task to conserve natural resources such as

-and lakes.
-For a long period of time water monitoring methods
+rivers and lakes.
+For a long period of time water monitoring

-have been based on the human activities.
-For example, water
+methods have been based on the human activities.
+For

-sampling is the most common human activity.
-However, this
+example, water sampling is the most common human activity.

-Moreover, it is slow and costly because human samplers should
+the samplers.
+Moreover, it is slow and costly because human

 The goal of this research is to develop a continuous, real-time autonomous river monitoring system.
 We are planning to develop the autonomous robotic teams that integrate a variety of technologies including robots, crowdsourcing, advanced region of interest (ROI) selection and path planning.
 For this research ‘Wabash River’ is the targeted test site because it is the one of the longest rivers in the US and main stream in Indiana state.
 This research is at the beginning stage.
 Based on the needs assessment, this system will be iteratively designed to be fully capable of various tasks, such as water sampling, water pollution monitoring, sediment sampling, and early flood warning.